machindo/integro/apps/docs/index.md

 features:
   - title: Seamless integration
     details: |
       Write functions on the server.
-Call those functions from the client.
-It's that easy.
+Call those functions from the client, types included.
-  - title: E2E type-safety
-    details: |
-      The client app is automatically typed to match the server functions' parameters and return types, with no build step.
   - title: Framework agnostic
     details: |
-      On the backend, integro works with Node's http or https module, Bun's serve method, Express.js, and more.
-      On the frontend, integro works with with any framework or vanilla JavaScript.
+      Integro supports Node's http/s, Bun.serve, Express, and more.
+  - title: Pub/Sub
+    details: |
+      With integro, publishing and subscribing to events couldn't be easier.
 ---